Privacy Policy

 How ElioHealth processes personal data in the private pilot

-ElioHealth is a limited, invite-only wellness pilot.
-The service is designed to operate on a direct-identifier-free and pseudonymous basis wherever reasonably possible.
+The Service is designed to operate on a data-minimized and pseudonymous basis wherever reasonably possible.
 We aim not to routinely retain names, personal email addresses, phone numbers, postal addresses, or other direct identifiers in the analytics environment.
-However, wearable wellness data linked to an account, device, or authorization token may still constitute personal data and, in many cases, special category data concerning health under applicable data protection law.
-We therefore treat the information processed through ElioHealth as regulated personal data and apply heightened privacy and security measures.
+However, wearable wellness data linked to an account, device, authorization token, dashboard alias, consent record, or separately held identity mapping may still constitute personal data and, in many cases, health-related or sensitive personal data under applicable data protection law.
+We therefore treat the information processed through ElioHealth as protected personal data and apply heightened privacy and security measures.

 ElioHealth is not described as anonymous for legal purposes.
 Where data can still be linked back to a participant through separately held information, it is treated as pseudonymous personal data and protected accordingly.

-1. Controller
+1. Controller and Pilot Administrator

 Privacy contact: enquiry@eliohealth.app